trevenm/dbt_jinja_test/README.md

             -Identify which song had the largest movement in chart places from its lowest point to its highest point in a period
             -Data is based on a "key_artist", which allows the date ranges to begin from the first week the key_artist was on the charts
             -A loop is created to look at a rolling 12 week period for 100 weeks

+    dim_artist
+        Tests
+            -Deliberately added a silly test for accepted values to illustrate the severity property in the config